zaydabash/the-oracle/README.md

-# The Oracle — Multi-Domain Forecast Engine
+# The Oracle — Quant Intelligence Engine

 > **A quantitative intelligence platform that fuses weak signals from multiple data sources to forecast emerging technology trends**